 A neck injury or back injury where the spine is damaged can result in the injured person becoming paralysed.
+In these severe cases, it’s often imperative that the claimant seeks compensation by making a motorcycle pillion passenger claims as their lives will be dramatically different.
 According to the road safety charity Brake, road traffic accidents are the number one cause of spinal injuries worldwide.

 Road rash is an informal term for injuries caused by an accident where an injured person suffers from skin abrasions when their skin is scraped along the road.
 The skin can experience heavy bleeding, or new scars can be opened as a result of road rash.
 Cyclists, motorcyclists and people who skate or skateboard are vulnerable to suffering road rash.

 Broken And Fractured Bones from a Motorbike Accident: